Kongsea/ResNet-finetune-with-CAM-in-Keras/README.md

 4. Run `test.py` to test the trained model using valid datasets.

 5. Run `resnet_cam.py` to visualize the cam of pictures in the `test` folder using the trained model.

+   The `resnet_cam` program was borrowed and modified from [ResNetCAM-keras](https://github.com/alexisbcook/ResNetCAM-keras).